luismiguelcasadodiaz/Datanauts_ML/Data_Cleaning.md

 |C_46 = 3173983|C_47 = 3207326|C_48 = 3216033|C_49 = 3239739|C_50 = 3243152|
 |C_51 = 3247843|C_52 = 3248982|C_53 = 3251170|||

-In total there are  89 413 068 NaN values in a data set of 3 277 439 x 53 = 173 704 267 data points.
+In total, there are  89 413 068 NaN values in a data set of 3 277 439 x 53 = 173 704 267 data points.
-A 51,47% of Satellite dataset datapoints are NaN values, ergo zeroes.
-Maybe i have to think about sparse matrix.
+A 51,47% of Satellite dataset data points are NaN values, ergo zeroes.
+Maybe I have to think about a sparse matrix.

 ## Nan Substitution